Facebook Twitter Email

 1. Offer a support system for agriculture teachers to encourage the core values as emphasized by the profession.

-2. Allow agriculture teachers the opportunity to represent their peers in leadership roles and conduct business to better our association.
+2. Allow agriculture teachers the opportunity to represent their peers in leadership roles they can take pride and ownership in as board members or officers to better our association.

 3. Utilize a committee process to plan, develop and implement policies and procedures for continuous advancement of the association.

-4. Encourage teaching practices that develop healthy relationships to make a positive difference in the education and lives of students by offering workshops at our Professional Development Conference and articles in the Growing our Future Magazine.
+4. Encourage teaching practices that develop healthy relationships to make a positive difference in the education and lives of students.

-1. Provide innovative professional development at least four times per year, in addition to the association’s annual Professional Development Conference so members may continue to develop professionally as an educator.
+1. Provide innovative professional development year-round, in addition to the association’s annual Professional Development Conference so members may maintain their Texas Educator Certificate in compliance with applicable guidelines.

 2. Facilitate members in developing additional content specialization, or industry certifications, in order to offer expanded classroom opportunities.